 4. Good working environment ⭐

-Have you ever thought about how physical work environment might affect your employees?
+Have you ever thought about how the physical work environment might affect your employees?

-When an employee first joins your business, carrying out a Work Station Assessment – checking that computer screens, keyboards, mouses and environmental factors are all of an acceptable standard – will help to prevent your employees from getting repetitive strain injury.
+When an employee first joins your business, carrying out a Work Station Assessment – checking that computer screens, keyboards, and environmental factors are all of an acceptable standard – will help to prevent your employees from getting repetitive strain injuries.

-For those who have been working at your company a while, start by speaking to each employee to ensure that they are comfortable and feel they have everything they need to perform their job well – and then invest in any materials, equipment or appliances they require.
+For those who have been working at your company for a while, start by speaking to each employee to ensure that they are comfortable and feel they have everything they need to perform their job well – and then invest in any materials, equipment, or appliances they require.

 Ultimately, this will go a long way towards boosting team morale.

 Check out what our own team of graduates said makes them happy at work.